ThomasBourany/thomasbourany.github.io/_teaching/2016-fall-teaching-3.md

 *Marking scheme*: Readings (tests in class) 20 %, Homework (Problem sets) 10%, Referee report (on a recent theoretical article) 30%, and Final exam 40%.

-*Teaching assistant*: In charge of the TA sessions (exercises), Grading homeworks, tests, referee reports and exams.
+*Teaching assistant*: In charge of the TA sessions (exercises), Grading homework, tests, referee reports and exams.

 Lecture on optimisation for economics, on Probability Theory (conditional expectations, Martingales and Markov Chains), on Asset Pricing.